 Action: Leaders must align and lead the change, starting with understanding the value of data and prioritizing a data-driven approach.
 Develop a shared vision and roadmap by aligning executives across the organization and communicating the plan to all employees.
 Encourage employees to use data to help identify patterns, predict future trends, and make informed decisions to improve manufacturing processes.

 - Cultural impediments – In manufacturing, existing cultural norms, attitudes or biases tend to prioritize intuition, experience or hierarchy over data-driven decision-making.

 Action: Understand the current culture so that you can assess, amend and adopt the type of culture needed to better position the organization to become data-centric.
-I invite you to read my colleague Helena Jochberger’s blog, “Why taking a people-first approach is critical to becoming a data-driven manufacturer,” in which she shares the concept of a “cultural blueprint” and its importance in preparing for a data-first culture.

 - Siloed organizations – One of the fundamental tenets of a data-driven organization is data-sharing.
 Traditionally, manufacturing organizations are structured in a hierarchical way that favors specialization and top-down decision-making and information flow.
 This can breed information silos and impede the collaboration needed across teams for developing data infrastructure and governance.

 Action: Encourage data sharing and collaboration by breaking down silos, building cross-functional teams that work together on data analysis projects, and encouraging employees to share their data findings and learn from each other.